vusec/einstein/README.md

 ### Hardware dependencies ###

-Einstein requires an x86-64 machine (Intel recommended), enough RAM to run the instrumented target programs (minimum 48 GB), and enough storage for hundreds of program snapshots (minimum 2 TB for this evaluation).
+Einstein requires an x86-64 machine (Intel recommended); enough RAM to simultaneously load multiple program snapshots into memory, so Einstein can post-process reports in parallel (recommended 100 GB RAM); and enough storage for hundreds of program snapshots (minimum 2 TB storage for this evaluation).
 We recommend using a machine with a high core count to speed up Einstein's report post-processing.

 ### Software dependencies ###